-COLLECTIVE NOUNS - A noun which names a group of persons or things as one item.
-The singular form of a collective noun names a group of persons or things. #499 #610 group - A group is a single unit that is made up of a number of individuals, people or things.
+3. COLLECTIVE NOUNS - A noun that names a group of persons or things as one item.
+The singular form of a collective noun names a group of persons or things. #499 group - A group is a single unit that is made up of a number of individuals, people or things. tribe - A tribe is a single unit that is made up of a group of tribe members.